spurll/goodplays/readme.md

 Feature Requests
 ----------------

-* User management (change email address, forgot password)
+* User management (change email address, name, password, forgot password)
 * Whenever tags are displayed, make them links to bring up all games that have plays with that tag
 * For games not in Giant Bomb, provide a way to link them to Giant Bomb?